Boarding the Bus

 Click here to view our Passenger Code of Conduct video.

 Any individual receiving a trespass order or directed to leave an MCAT bus or a bus stop area may, within three (3) business days following the trespass order or direction to leave, file a written appeal with the Transit Division Manager.
 The appeal must state why the trespass order or direction to leave was not in accordance with this policy.
 Once an appeal is received, a hearing will be scheduled within two business days and conducted within a reasonable timeframe.
 At the hearing, the individual may present his/her testimony and evidence supporting the appeal and the Transit Division may also provide testimony and evidence regarding the appeal.

 After the hearing, the Transit Division Manager or his/her designee will provide a written response to the individual, granting or denying the appeal with explanation.
-The individual may dispute the determination of the Transit Division Manager or his designee by requesting a meeting with the Manatee County Community Services Department Director.
+The individual may dispute the determination of the Transit Division Manager or his designee by requesting a meeting with the Manatee County Public Works Department Director.
 The Director shall make a final determination which shall be communicated to the Transit Division and the individual making the appeal.